larics/mood_ros/README.md

 ### Object Detector
 In order to add a new object detector plugin please provide a concrete implementation of the ```mood_base::detector_interface``` in  [detector_interface.hpp](include/mood_ros/detector_interface.hpp).

+### Pose Tracker and Kalman Filter
+For now remain static elements of the MOOD Manager.
+Pose Tracker tracks a single detected pose based on distance and Kalman filter performs prediction on the given tracked pose.

 ### MOOD Manager
 A node which dynamically loads and connects one ROS Message Synchronizer plugin and one Object Detector plugin defined by the given configuration file (e.g. [detection_manager_config.yaml](config/detection_manager_config.yaml)).